NativeScript/playground-feedback/.github/issue_template.md

-Dear friend we want to specify that this repo is {N} Playground related.
+Dear friend, we want to specify that this repo is {N} Playground related.
 Please use it to provide feedback or report an issue related to {N} Playground only.
-If your issue is related to {N} itself please report it to the [{N} repo](https://github.com/NativeScript/nativescript/issues) or search for solution in [Stack Overflow](https://stackoverflow.com/questions/tagged/nativescript).
+If your issue is related to {N} itself please report it to the [{N} repo](https://github.com/NativeScript/nativescript/issues) or search for a solution in [Stack Overflow](https://stackoverflow.com/questions/tagged/nativescript).
 All issues which are not related to {N} Playground will be closed.

 We appreciate your feedback!
 While we are doing all we can to take care of every